 Rachel was on the other end of the phone to reassure me whenever I needed her.”

-Rachel qualified as a solicitor in 2015, having trained with the firm, and is now a Senior Solicitor in the Family team.
+Rachel qualified as a solicitor in 2015, having trained with the firm, and is now an Associate in the Family team.

 Main areas of practice